medusajs/medusa/docs/content/advanced/backend/discounts/index.md

 ---
 description: 'Learn about the discount architecture in the Medusa server.
-Discounts are used to offer promotions to the user for marketing purposes.
-This also explains the discount rules and condition relations.'
+Discounts are used to offer promotions to the user for marketing purposes.'
 ---

 # Discounts Architecture